qutip/qutip/doc/installation.rst

 Installation on MS Windows
 ==========================
 We are recommending and supporting installation of QuTiP into a Conda environment.
-Other Scientific Python implementations such as Python-xy may also work.
+Other scientific Python implementations such as Python-xy may also work.

 QuTiP uses dynamic compilation of C for some of its time-dependant dynamics solvers.
 For MS Windows users the additional challenge is the need for a ANSI C99 compliant C compiler.
 Unlike other platforms, no C compiler is provided with Windows by default.
 It is possible to install a Windows SDK that includes a C compiler, but ANSI C99 compliance is not 100%.